HDTV vs HDTV-Ready

 HDTV-Ready means that your TV set is capable of displaying analog and high-definition (HD) digital pictures, but without a digital tuner, it cannot receive the digital signal.

-, you can buy or rent digital converter boxes directly from them.
+If you subscribe to cable or satellite, you can buy or rent digital converter boxes directly from them.

-, and want to receive a digital picture, you will also need a converter box of some type.
-After the
+If you get your TV signal over-the-air, and want to receive a digital picture, you will also need a converter box of some type.

-, your set will internally receive and display analog and digital signals without an external receiver.
+If you have an HDTV with a built-in digital (ATSC) tuner (which manufactures must include after March 1, 2007), your set will internally receive and display analog and digital signals without an external receiver.
 This applies to cable, satellite and over-the air broadcasts.

 Does my TV set have a Digital Tuner?